berylcczhang/TEST/doc/sphinx/parameters.rst

 These describe the photometry to be computed.
 Note that none of these keywords have any effect unless ``out_integrated_phot`` or ``out_cluster_phot`` is set to 1.

 * ``phot_bands``: photometric bands for which photometry is to be computed.
 The values listed here can be comma- or whitespace-separated.
 For a list of available photometric filters, see the file ``lib/filters/FILTER_LIST``.
-In addition to these filters, SLUG always allows four special "bands":
+In addition to these filters, slug always allows four special "bands":
    * ``QH0``: the :math:`\mathrm{H}^0` ionizing luminosity, in photons/sec
    * ``QHe0``: the :math:`\mathrm{He}^0` ionizing luminosity, in photons/sec
    * ``QHe1``: the :math:`\mathrm{He}^+` ionizing luminosity, in photons/sec